PostgreSQL Array: Functions, Type, Example

 Step 2)

-2. Click on Demo button
+2. Click on the Demo button.

 Creating PostgreSQL Arrays Using pgAdmin